virtual-cast/Zenject/README.md

 }
 ```

 You add bindings by overriding the InstallBindings method, which is called by whatever `Context` the installer has been added to (usually this is `SceneContext`).
 MonoInstaller is a MonoBehaviour so you can add FooInstaller by attaching it to a GameObject.
 Since it is a GameObject you can also add public members to it to configure your installer from the Unity inspector.
-This allows you to add references within the scene, references to assets, or simply tuning data (see <a href="#using-the-unity-inspector-to-configure-settings">here</a> for more information on tuning data).
+This allows you to add references within the scene, references to assets, or simply tuning data (see [here](#using-the-unity-inspector-to-configure-settings) for more information on tuning data).

 Note that in order for your installer to be triggered it must be attached to the Installers property of the `SceneContext` object.
 Installers are installed in the order given to `SceneContext` (with scriptable object installers first, then mono installers, then prefab installers) however this order should not usually matter (since nothing should be instantiated during the install process).